After $6 billion M&A spree, insurer FWD eyes China foray ahead of IPO

 Hong Kong, Thailand and Japan are its top three markets in terms of customers.

-In Japan, where it launched in 2017 with the purchase of the life insurance business of American International Group (AIG.N), new business premiums rose 39% to $378 million last year.
+In Japan, where it launched in 2017 with the purchase of the life insurance business of American International Group, new business premiums rose 39% to $378 million last year.
 The same measure in Thailand dropped 10% to $198 million, according to company documents seen by Reuters.

 NON-LIFE PUSH